Pages are the most essential components of our platform, that define content displayed at a given path. All pages have to be located in the

 app/views/pages/index.html.liquid defaults to

 /.
-See this sample file for configuring the home page:
+This sample file configures the home page:

 <h1>Welcome to my home page</h1> <p>A paragraph explaining what we do</p>